 38. And he said, “Go.”
 And he sent her away for two months, and she went, she and her friends, and she wept on the mountains for her virginity.

-39. And it came to pass at the end of two months, she returned to her father, and he did to her according to his oath which he had made, and she had not known a man.
+39. And it came to pass at the end of two months that she returned to her father, and he did to her according to his oath which he had made, and she had not known a man.
 And it became a statute in Israel

-40.that over a period of days, the daughters of Israel should go out and rehearse the story of the Jephthah’s daughter, for four days each year.
+40.that year by year, the daughters of Israel should go to lament the daughter of Jephthah the Gileadite, for four days each year.

 ¶1.
 And the army of Ephraim was summoned, and it crossed over to Zaphon, and they said to Jephthah, “Why did you cross over to fight against the sons of Ammon without calling us to come with you?
 We will burn down your house with fire on top of you!”

-2. And Jephthah said to them, “I had a great dispute, I and my people, with the sons of Ammon, and I called for you, but you did not rescue me from their hand.
+2. And Jephthah said to them, “I was a man in a great dispute, I and my people, with the sons of Ammon, and I called for you, but you did not rescue me from their hand.

-4. Then Jephthah gathered all the men of Gilead and fought Ephraim, and the men of Gilead struck Ephraim down because they had said, “You Gileadites are renegades from Ephraim and from Manasseh.”
+4. Then Jephthah gathered all the men of Gilead and fought Ephraim, and the men of Gilead struck Ephraim down because they had said, “You Gileadites are fugitives from Ephraim and from Manasseh.”

-5. And the Gileadites took the fords of Jordan belonging to Ephraim.
+5. And Gilead took the fords of Jordan belonging to Ephraim.
 And it came to pass when the fugitives of Ephraim would say, “Let me go over,” then the men of Gilead would say to him, “Are you an Ephraimite?”
 And he would say, “No.”

-6. And they would say, “Say ‘shibboleth’.”
+6. And they would say to him, “If you will, say ‘shibboleth’.”
 And he would say, “sibboleth,” (not being able to say it rightly).
 Then they would seize him and slaughter him at the fords of Jordan.
 And there fell at that time 42,000 men from Ephraim.

 7. And Jephthah judged Israel six years.
 And Jephthah the Gileadite died, and he was buried in one of the cities of Gilead.

-9. And he had sixty sons.
-And he sent sixty daughters abroad, and brought in from abroad sixty daughters for his sons.
+9. And he had thirty sons.
+And he sent thirty daughters abroad, and brought in from abroad thirty daughters for his sons.
 And he judged Israel seven years.

 10. And Ibzan died, and he was buried in Bethlehem.

-11. And after him, Elon the Zebulunite judged Israel.
-And he judged Israel then years.
+¶11.
+And after him, Elon the Zebulunite judged Israel.
+And he judged Israel ten years.

 14. And he had forty sons and thirty grandsons who rode on seventy donkeys.
 And he judged Israel eight years.